 “To be a mediator, really, is to act as an example to the parties in conflict.
 By role modelling respectful and non-violent communication, we strive for these behaviours to be mirrored by our parties, facilitating an effective mediation process.”

 Our final day of training was all about putting words into action.
 Each stage of the mediation process was role played in smaller groups, allowing us to practise and feed back to each other.
-In brief, the mediation process can be split into the following stages:
+In brief, the mediation process can be split into the following stages.
+(All the stages remain the same, whether the process is delivered face-to-face, or an online mediation service is used.)

 Stage 1: the pre-mediation phone call